 In general, there four main components that determine the strength of a given site's SSL implementation: Certificate, Protocol Support, Key Exchange and Cipher Strength.

-Insure that your Certificate has been issued by a Authorized Certificate Authority.
+Ensure that your Certificate has been issued by an Authorized Certificate Authority.

 Steps on how to upload your certificate to the loadmaster can be found here.